 Hedging for Hyperinflation

 Inflation hedges are those investments that have outperformed the market when inflation is a major factor in the economy.
-While every inflationary period is different, with other global, market and macroeconomic factors in play, investors have historically found shelter — and even growth — during inflation by investing in certain assets.
+While every inflationary period is different, with various global, market and macroeconomic factors in play, investors have historically found shelter — and sometimes growth — during inflation by investing in certain assets.

 Some investments that have a reputation as inflation hedges include precious metals such as gold, and commodities like oil, corn, beef, and natural gas.
-Other inflation hedges include REITS and real estate income.
+Other inflation hedges include alternative investments, such as REITS and real estate income.

 Dollar-Cost Averaging